Brothers Grimm: Reception and legacy

 In their research, the brothers made a science of the study of folklore (see folkloristics), generating a model of research that "launched general fieldwork in most European countries", and setting standards for research and analysis of stories and legends that made them pioneers in the field of folklore in the 19th century.

 In Nazi Germany the Grimms' stories were used to foster nationalism as well as to promote antisemitic sentiments in an increasingly hostile time for Jewish people.
 Some examples of notable antisemitic works in the Grimms' bibliography are "The Girl Who Was Killed by Jews", "The Jews' Stone", "The Jew Among Thorns" and "The Good Bargain".
-“The Girl Who Was Killed by Jews” and “The Jews’ Stone” tell stories of blood libel by Jews against innocent children.
+"The Girl Who Was Killed by Jews" and "The Jews' Stone" tell stories of blood libel by Jews against innocent children.
 In both stories the children are violently killed and mutilated.
 The myth of blood libel was widely propagated during the Middle Ages and is still used to vilify Jews today.
-The children in these two stories are also acquired in exchange for large sums of money.
-Jewish wealth and greed are also common antisemitic tropes.
-These tropes appear in “The Jew Among Thorns” and “The Good Bargain”.
+The children in these two stories are acquired in exchange for large sums of money; Jewish wealth and greed are also common antisemitic tropes.
+These tropes appear in "The Jew Among Thorns" and "The Good Bargain".
 In both stories a Jewish man is depicted as deceitful for the sake of money.
 In the former the man admits to stealing money and is executed instead of the protagonist.
-In the latter, the Jewish man is found to be deceitful in order to be rewarded a sum of money.
+In the latter, the Jewish man is found to be deceitful in order to be rewarded with a sum of money.
 The specific deceit is irrelevant and here too the protagonist triumphs over the Jew.
-All of these stories paint Jews as antagonists whether through murderous rites, deceit, or greed.
+All these stories paint Jews as antagonists whether through murderous rites, deceit, or greed.
 Antisemitism in folklore has contributed to the popularization of antisemitic tropes and misconceptions about the Jewish faith, but the Nazi Party was particularly devoted to the Grimms' collected stories.
-According to author Elizabeth Dalton, "Nazi ideologues enshrined the Kinder-und Hausmarchen as virtually a sacred text…" The Nazi Party decreed that every household should own a copy of Kinder- und Hausmärchen; later, officials of Allied-occupied Germany banned the book for a period.
+According to author Elizabeth Dalton, "Nazi ideologues enshrined the Kinder- und Hausmärchen as virtually a sacred text".
+The Nazi Party decreed that every household should own a copy of Kinder- und Hausmärchen; later, officials of Allied-occupied Germany banned the book for a period.